First Müller cabinet: Election and establishment

 On the left, both Legien and Rudolf Wissell were unwilling to become chancellor.
 The eventual government to emerge thus largely ignored the unions' eight points.
-No changes of coalition partners were possible.
+No changes to coalition partners were possible.
 The right-wing DVP had disqualified itself by its behaviour during the putsch and the left-wing Independent Social Democrats (USPD) insisted on a purely socialist government.
 Within the SPD, some favoured a coalition with the USPD, but the risk of a civil war or outright secession by some states in southern Germany was ultimately seen as too great.
-The decision ended all attempts to move ahead with the socialisation project that was promoted by many on the left such as Rudolf Hilferding.
+The decision ended all attempts to move ahead with the socialisation project that was promoted by many on the left, such as Rudolf Hilferding.

-On 24 March, president Ebert called the leaders of the coalition parties to discuss the new cabinet.
-The SPD had settled on Hermann Müller as new chancellor.
-The previous chancellor, Gustav Bauer, although blamed by many for not having prevented the putsch, remained in the new cabinet in the much lower profile job as Treasury minister.
-Former vice-chancellor and minister of Justice Eugen Schiffer (DDP), who had been in the forefront of those negotiating with the putschists, did not become a member of the new cabinet.
+On 24 March, President Ebert called the leaders of the coalition parties to discuss the new cabinet.
+The SPD had settled on Hermann Müller as the new chancellor.
+The previous chancellor, Gustav Bauer, although blamed by many for not having prevented the putsch, remained in the new cabinet in a much lower profile job as Treasury minister.
+Former vice-chancellor and minister of Justice Eugen Schiffer (DDP), who had been at the forefront of those negotiating with the putschists, did not become a member of the new cabinet.
 However, many other ministers of the Bauer cabinet remained.
 Müller had been foreign minister under Chancellor Bauer and retained the office until a replacement was found in April 1920.

 Two other vacancies had resulted from the earlier resignations of Matthias Erzberger as Finance minister in March and of Wilhelm Mayer as Treasury minister in January 1920.
-The positions were filled by Joseph Wirth, who took over as Finance minister and Bauer who became Treasury minister.
+The positions were filled by Joseph Wirth, who took over as Finance minister and Bauer, who became Treasury minister.
 Notably absent from the new cabinet was Gustav Noske (SPD), who as minister of the Reichswehr (Armed Forces) had been ultimately responsible for the lack of a military response to the Kapp-Lüttwitz Putsch and who had been in charge of previous military action against left-wing uprisings.
 Although President Ebert wanted to keep Noske, the unions and many in the SPD demanded his resignation, arguing that he had been too ready to use force against the leftist uprisings and too lenient towards the right-wing putschists, both before and after the actual putsch.

 It was difficult to find candidates for some positions.
-Otto Wels was considered as minister of the Reichswehr but was told that his appointment would result in a mass exodus of officers and therefore withdrew.
-Wilhelm Cuno, offered the Ministry of Finance, also declined.
+Otto Wels was considered the minister of the Reichswehr, but was told that his appointment would result in a mass exodus of officers and therefore withdrew.
+Wilhelm Cuno, who offered the Ministry of Finance, also declined.
 Otto Landsberg said he did not feel up to the job of leading the Foreign Office.
 Müller himself, who agreed only reluctantly to take on the chancellorship, at times considered handing back the task of forming a government.